Erartria/platforma_testTask/README.md

 3. elsint - lib for checking code style
 4. jest - testing lib
 5. storybook - preview for UI components
+6. Ant design - UI for table, dropdown and etc
+7. json-schema-to-ts - lib for converting json schema to intefaces